b-ryan/b-ryan.github.io/content/om-clojurescript-and-testing.md

                           ; blah blah blah
                           }]}

-Finally, make sure to remove the code that was added to `index.html`.
+Finally, make sure to remove the code that was added to `index.html` in our first take at a solution.

 And there you have it.
-The dev environment will end up compiling `dev.cljs`, and since this namespace includes a call to `core/main` at the namespace-level, it will run when the javascript is loaded.
+The dev environment will end up compiling `dev.cljs`, and since this namespace includes a call to `core/app` at the namespace-level, it will run when the javascript is loaded.
 We do not include the file for the test build, meaning the tests do not try to run `om/root`.